henrylle/CodeMetricsExtractor/README.md

 #### SendToS3 (*New*)

-You can send the 'index.html' generated to S3 bucket on AWS.
+You can send the 'index.html' and 'site.css'(*) (local dependence) generated, to S3 bucket on AWS.
 When set SendToS3 to **true**, another parameters are required.
 If not send these parameters, an ArgumentNullException will happen.

 *Another parameters*: